Table Of Contents

 Netflix completed a full migration to the AWS serverless infrastructure for those reasons.

-Learn how Netflix, Slack, Lyft, and others, built their own cloud cost management tools to monitor and optimize their cloud costs in our article, “Cloud Cost Management Tools Used at the World’s Top Tech Companies”.
+Learn how Netflix, Slack, Lyft, and others built their cloud cost management tools to monitor and optimize their cloud costs in our article, “Cloud Cost Management Tools Used at the World’s Top Tech Companies”.

 What Are The Benefits Of Using Serverless?

-Picture this: A 2019 O’Reilley serverless survey showed over 60% of respondents worked in a place where serverless computing had been adopted.
+Picture this: A 2019 O’Reilly serverless survey showed over 60% of respondents worked in a place where serverless computing had been adopted.

-The respondents also pointed to several serverless computing benefits they were seeing over using other software development models.
+The respondents also pointed to several benefits of serverless computing that they were seeing over using other software development models.

 Credit: O’Reilly 2019 Serverless Survey